Hydrodynamics of pulsating active liquids: Numerical methods

 \section{Numerical methods}

 We consider a two-dimensional square lattice with $100 \times 100$ sites.
 In all our simulations, we use grid spacings $dx=dy=0.25$, and the time increment $dt=0.001$ is chosen to be sufficiently smaller than $dx^2/\alpha$.
 We employ Euler integration and update the lattice sites in parallel.
 We use $D_\rho=(\alpha/\beta)D_\psi$, which amounts to enforcing that the noise strengths obey the same proportionality relation as they would in thermal equilibrium [Sec.~\ref{sec:fields}].
-We choose initial conditions with homogeneous density $\rho({\bf r},t=0)=\rho^*$, whereas the phase $\psi({\bf r},t=0)$ is the sum of a homogeneous profile, sampled by the uniform distribution in $(0,2\pi)$, and a small perturbation sampled independently at each site by the uniform distribution in $(0,0.1)$.
+We choose initial conditions with homogeneous density $\rho({\bf r},t=0)=\bar\rho$, whereas the phase $\psi({\bf r},t=0)$ is the sum of a homogeneous profile, sampled by the uniform distribution in $(0,2\pi)$, and a small perturbation sampled independently at each site by the uniform distribution in $(0,0.1)$.
 To measure the averages of some observables, we consider $128$ independent realizations for each point in the phase diagram.
-Before performing time averages, we evolve the system until the order parameters $R$ [Eq.~\eqref{eq:R}] and $\nu$ [Eq.~\eqref{nu-defn}] reach steady values.
 The observation time $t_o$ is chosen to be ${\cal O}(100 t_c)$ [Eq.~\eqref{eq:scale}].

 The discretized version of the Laplacian and divergence operators must respect the isotropy reflected in our model [Eq.~\eqref{rho-modelB-noise}].
 To ensure this condition, we take the discretization weights of the $D2Q9$ model on a square lattice~\cite{thampi-ronojoy}.
 The expression of the discrete Laplacian, when applied of any scalar function $H_{ij}$ (indices $i,j$ refer to the $2d$ lattice sites), then reads